Updated February 2021

 Onsen (温泉) – a familiar name to Japanese visitors.
-For those who have never heard about it – Onsen is Japanese traditional hot springs.
+For newcomers – onsen are Japanese traditional hot springs, and Beppu is full of them.
 Japan is a country where volcanoes existed everywhere, creates a remarkable density of lava streams from the ground that heats the springs.
 Onsen and Sento are the two major types, which are often confused as one another.
 Onsen is a natural heat-water outdoor hot spring, while Sento is an indoor hot spring filled with steamed tap water, also known as a public bath.
 Mostly, they’re all public places, but there’s a handful of private onsen as well.

 Onsen in Japan is not only a beautiful place for relaxation and entertainment but also a place to improve health.
 Since ancient times, the Japanese soon found that the Onsen water has tons of benefits to the human body.
 They started to consider Onsen as a medical alternative.
 In the research “Onsen (hot springs) in Japan—Transforming terrain into healing landscapes,” Mihaela Serbulea – Ph.D. at Todai University improves that Onsen is believed to ease neuralgia, alleviate muscle pain and the symptoms of chronic skin disease depending on different ingredients in the water.
 However, Onsen also has negative effects on people with heart disease, arteriosclerosis, high blood pressure, so please be aware.
 To grab essential information and tips, please read our previous post about Onsen in Japan!